-Driven by forces like a fast-growing world population and the fact that vehicles are staying on the road longer than ever before, the global automotive aftermarket is expanding rapidly.
+Driven by forces like a fast-growing world population and the fact that vehicles are staying on the road longer than ever before, the global automotive aftermarket is growing rapidly.
 In fact, it is expected to exceed $1 trillion by 2022 according to Global Industry Analysts.

 If you are an online auto parts retailer, that’s surely great news to hear.
-However, as your sales volumes rise, it becomes increasingly clear that you face significant challenges when it comes packaging and shipping your merchandise.
+However, as your sales volumes rise, it becomes increasingly clear that you face significant challenges when it comes to packaging and shipping your merchandise.

 Why Automotive Aftermarket Parts are Difficult to Ship

 To keep capitalizing on market growth, you’ve got to ensure that your merchandise continues to arrive at its destination undamaged and in packaging that creates a positive first impression.
-To do that, you’ve got to give consideration to what makes automotive aftermarket parts so hard to ship so you can address those challenges.

 - Large and heavy.
 How will your packaging support items like tires and engine components that can weigh hundreds of pounds?
 How will you box items that may not be excessively heavy but are big in size?
-You need to have good answers for these questions to ensure that your pick and pack operations are efficient and that the items arrive to the customer in good condition.
+You need to have good answers to these questions to ensure that your pick and pack operations are efficient and that the items arrive to the customer in good condition.

 - Irregularly shaped.
 Items like bumpers don’t fit well into any standard-size carton.
 Will you use a box large enough to accommodate the bumper and simply fill all the empty space with packing material?
 Or, will you have a shipping carton custom made?